stefaniemuff/statlearning/9SVM/9SVM.knit.md

 Three cases:
 \vspace{2mm}

 * Forest 1 seems easy: The orange and green points are clearly separated and the fence can be built anywhere inside the band that separates them.
-However, there are infinitely many solutions, and we should take into account that the trees reproduce and that we want future pines and future redwoods to grow up on the correct side of the fence.
+However, we can draw infinitely many straight lines that all separate the two tree types, and we should take into account that the trees reproduce and that we want future pines and future redwoods to grow up on the correct side of the fence.

 * Forest 2 is a bit more complicated: A linear fence still seems like a good idea, but in this case the two tree types cannot be perfectly separated.
-You have to allow some errors.
+You have to allow some of the trees to be on the wrong side of the fence.

 * Forest 3 is the most complex: It is not possible to separate the two tree types by a straight line without getting a large number of misclassifications.
 Here, a circular fence around the pine trees seems like a reasonable choice.